maxxiimo/the-front-end-manifesto/chp3-foundation-styles.md

 Foundation Styles
 =================

 HTML and CSS are the rebar of the World Wide Web.
-In [Chapter 1][] we laid out our HTML, in this chapter we will build a solid CSS foundation, our foundation styles.
-To do so we will review some of the tools out there to help us get the job done.
-For our base styles we will then implement this chapters [starter CSS][], and conclude with an overvie of best practices in stylesheet set up and maintenance.
+In [Chapter 1][] we laid out our HTML, and in this chapter we will build a solid CSS foundation, our foundation styles.
+To do so I will review some of the tools out there to help us get the job done.
+For our base styles we then implement this chapters [starter CSS][], and conclude with an overvie of best practices in stylesheet set up and maintenance.

 Lets get started.

 Preprocessors
 -------------

 Probably the two most well-known dynamic stylesheet preprocessors in use today are [Sass][] and [Less][].
-Sass is the sister of [Haml][], my preprocessor of choice, and the default preprocessor in Rails 3.X.
-As a Rails front end developer you are going to find Sass in many projects you work on as a consultant or as a new member of an existing team and project so it would be worth your while to get your head around it if you haven't already.
+Sass is the sister of [Haml][], it is my preprocessor of choice, and the default preprocessor in Rails 3.X.
+As a Rails front end developer you are going to find Sass in many projects you work on – as a consultant or as a new member of an existing team and project – so it would be worth your while to get your head around it if you haven't already.

-NOTE: If your new to preprocessors the following articles will give you a great overview on why Sass is great, and more importantly, Sass in Rails:
+NOTE: If your new to preprocessors the following articles give an excellent overview on why Sass is great, and more importantly, an introduction to Sass in Rails:

 - [David Walsh on Redesigning with Sass][Redesigning with Sass]
 - [An Introduction to Sass in Rails 1][Sass in Rails 1]
 - [An Introduction to Sass in Rails 2][Sass in Rails 2]

 When using Sass you have a choice in syntax: .sass or .scss.
-I prefer .sass aand throughout this chapter will use the syntax.
+I prefer the .sass syntax and throughout this chapter will use it.
 Most front end developers will probably prefer the .scss syntax because it looks familiar (it is similar to CSS), and because that is what ships out-of-the-box in Rails, however, the .sass syntax is cleaner/terser (IMHO).
-To help you decide on the best syntax for you, check out the article: "[Sass vs. SCSS: Which Syntax is Better?][Sass vs. SCSS]."
+To help you decide on the best syntax for you, check out the article:

+- [Sass vs. SCSS: Which Syntax is Better?][Sass vs. SCSS]

 So what about [Less][]?
 Well it's the runner-up.

-NOTE: When using Sass or Haml the following resources are absolutely indispensable:
+TIP: When using Sass or Haml the following resources are absolutely indispensable:

 - [css2sass][]
 - [Html2Haml][]